Qimmah Russo Flaunts Perky Cleavage & Insane Abs In Lavender & Mint Swimsuit

 Her fans loved the offering and showered her with attention.
 Shortly after it went live, the post gained more than 47,000 likes and over 500 comments.

-One fan lavished her with praise and gave her some well-meaning advice to treasure the moment.
+One fan lavished her with praise and gave some well-meaning advice to treasure the moment.

 “Everything is about to bust out!
 You are at the top of your game… remember this moment,” they advised.